 Work Experience

-• Advanced relationship management skills working with a diverse range of stakeholders from academic and professional staff at all levels, up to Senior University Executives and external decision-makers;
+• Advanced relationship management skills working with a diverse range of stakeholders from academic and professional staff at all levels, up to Senior University Executives and external stakeholders and decision-makers.

-• Well-organised with a strong work ethic and the capability to work under pressure with competing priorities to meet tight deadlines;
+• Well-organised with a strong work ethic and the capability to work under pressure with competing priorities to meet tight deadlines noting that the inherent cadence and timelines associated with governance committee support, and Council and Council Committee approvals, will create periods of high workload and tight turnarounds that will does not lend to flexibility.

 • Facilitated the successful implementation of a new Executive Governance structure where sixteen committees were streamlined into six core committees that report up to the University Executive.
 As part of this governance refresh, I provided input into Committee roles, responsibilities and Terms of References, and assisted in the rollout of the new committees.
 Once the new structure was implemented, I oversaw the development of new templates for reports, reporting timelines and processes to ensure that the new committees were empowered to provide insight and recommendations that would assist the University Executive in decision-making and refining ideas, resulting in more effective and efficient University Executive Committee and University Executive meetings.